botanicus/pay-per-task/webs/pay-per-task.com/README.md

 # Dependencies

-- api.pay-per-task.dev for adding newsletter subscribers, sign-up and log-in.
+- api.pay-per-task.dev for adding newsletter subscribers and in the future also for sign-up and log-in.

 # Setup